The once-surging Giants are suddenly caught in a two-game losing streak, and fighting for their playoff lives.

 Top 3 Sportsbooks for Football Betting

 With the Giants in the midst of a two-game losing streak, now may be the best time to buy low on them and bet on a bounce-back performance.
-There is a multitude of online sportsbooks in New York that you can use to lay down your money.
+There is a multitude of NY online sports betting options that you can use to lay down your money.

 What makes it a better opportunity is that all of those sportsbooks have bonus offers for new users to add a little comfort to their first wager or pad their bankroll.
 Here are the best promos available this weekend if you’re looking to bet on the NFL.